fortanix/rust-sgx/doc/WINTEL-SGX-ABI.md

 - **GSLIMIT**: `0xfff`

 All other fields are 0.
 Note that the FS/GS limits are always 1 page, regardless of the size of the TLS area.
-Access to the TLS use a pointer in the beginning of the TLS area to find the address of that area without having to use segment addressing.
+Accesses to the TLS use a pointer in the beginning of the TLS area to find the address of that area without having to use segment addressing.